davidtreth/rsgislib-landexplorer/README.md

 and (currently) Landsat images - at present certain things are hard coded so that it expects a Landsat 7 or 8 image.
 Landsat 5 should work as well.

+Update 040616: scripts for stacking the individual bands to an image stack are put in the stackbands_scripts/ folder The main program now works with Sentinel 2 images

 At this stage it is a big rough and ready so don't be suprised if something doesn't work.